sus-unn/bl2d/README.md

 	Scene "TimeSheet" is scene for time sheet(or, X-Sheet).
 	Scene "Preset_Lib" is scene containing preset objects.
 (Like follow, 中割り indicators)

+	Some objects are unselectable or hidden by default, because they might be distractive.

 For Developers:

 #Please contribute